-Section 100.205 of the United States Department of Housing and Urban Development (HUD) regulations at 24 CFR part 100 implements the Fair Housing Act's design and construction requirements.
+The following guidance should not be construed as conclusive for determining which units of a proposed project "must meet" the Fair Housing Act accessibility standards.
+Each Project Owner should consult their attorney and accessibility consultant to make that determination.
+Section 100.205 of the United States Department of Housing and Urban Development (HUD) regulations at 24 CFR part 100 implements the Fair Housing Act's design and construction requirements and is a good resource when making that determination.

-For an overview of how to determine which units and facilities of a proposed project must meet the Fair Housing Act accessibility standards the following guidelines can be used:
+For an "overview" of how to determine which units and facilities of a proposed project "must meet" the Fair Housing Act accessibility standards the following guidelines can be utilized:

-Development has buildings containing 4 or more units and was designed and constructed for first occupancy on or after March 13, 1991.
+Development has buildings containing "4 or more units" and was designed and constructed for "first occupancy" on or after March 13, 1991.